leopf/streamtasks/docs/_readme.md

 #### Hardware encoders and decoders
 To use hardware encoders and decoders you must have ffmpeg installed on your system.
-Verify that you system installtion of ffmpeg has the hardware encoders/decoder with:
+Verify that you system installation of ffmpeg has the hardware encoders/decoder with:
 ```bash
 # list decoders
 ffmpeg -decoders